quarto-ext/holder/README.md

 # Holder Extension For Quarto

-Quarto extension to create placholder images (based on <https://github.com/imsky/holder>).
+Quarto extension to create placeholder images (based on <https://github.com/imsky/holder>).

+> Quarto 1.5 will include a built in placeholder shortcode which should work in most output format: https://prerelease.quarto.org/docs/authoring/placeholder.html

 ## Installing